 - Filters out germs and other bacteria during blood circulation

-- Boosts immune function- Sea moss is known to have antiviral, antibacterial, anticoagulant, and antimicrobial properties.
+- Sea moss boosts immune function – Sea moss is known to have antiviral, antibacterial, anticoagulant, and antimicrobial properties.

-- Helps with weight loss as it Suppresses appetite-
+- Sea moss helps with weight loss as it Suppresses appetite

-- Promotes boosts libido and healthy sexual function
+- Sea moss boosts libido and healthy sexual function

 - Lowers bad cholesterol with phytosterols

-Telling what’s real from fake can oftentimes be one hell of a task, but this 14 key differences, I bet you’ll be able to detect on your next order.
+Telling what’s real from a fake can oftentimes be one hell of a task, but these 14 key differences, I bet you’ll be able to detect on your next order.